-I started my career with four years as an editor at the then-brand-new Dwell, the magazine about modern architecture and design.
-There, I wrote about architecture all over the world, covering everything from inspirational architecture to aspirational design, penning service stories and Q&As, long-form features and short, snappy blurbs.
+I started my career with four-plus years as an editor at the then-brand-new Dwell, the magazine about modern architecture and design.
+There, I wrote about architecture all over the world, penning service stories and Q&As, long-form features and short, snappy blurbs.

-From there, I was the senior editor for Portland Monthly's design publication, Portland Spaces, telling readers about Portland's artisan scene, along with city-building and urban planning, and launching, writing, and editing a weekly email newsletter and blog for the magazine.
+From there, I was the senior editor for Portland Monthly's design publication, Portland Spaces, where I also helped launch and write a weekly email newsletter and blog.

-In addition, for the past five years I’ve been a contract developmental editor for the Seattle-based publishing firm Girl Friday Productions, working on titles of all kinds, including cyber thrillers, historical romances, YA dystopian trilogies, international translations, and personal memoirs—some of which have become bestsellers.
+In addition, I was a contract developmental editor for the Seattle-based publishing firm Girl Friday Productions, working on titles of all kinds, including cyber thrillers, historical romances, YA dystopian trilogies, international translations, and personal memoirs—some of which have become bestsellers.
 I’ve also edited and helped write various nonfiction titles.

 I get to tell stories.
 In all kinds of ways, for all kinds of clients.